 | LL48 penalties ($10/LF x 100 LF x months) | $6,000 | $18,000 |

-| Subtotal | $42,300 | $90,300 |
+| Subtotal | $42,800 | $90,800 |

-Contractor B costs $48,000 more than Contractor A for the same scope of work — $36,000 in additional rental and $12,000 in additional penalties.
+Contractor B costs $48,000 more than Contractor A for the same scope of work: $36,000 in additional rental and $12,000 in additional penalties.
 And this assumes the shed remains under 3 years old.
 If Contractor B's timeline pushes the shed past the 3-year mark, the penalty rate jumps to $100/LF, and the $6,000/month cap applies.
 The penalty cost in the final months could be $6,000/month rather than $1,000/month.

 This dynamic makes contractor selection the single highest-leverage cost decision for building managers.
-A lower per-linear-foot installation quote from a slow contractor is not a savings — it is a liability.
+A lower per-linear-foot installation quote from a slow contractor is not a savings; it is a liability.

 Building managers can compare contractor permit histories in the registry to identify firms with faster project completion timelines.
+The guide on fast sidewalk shed removal contractors in NYC covers how to evaluate contractor speed using permit data.

-How to Compare Contractor Bids Effectively
+How to Compare Sidewalk Shed Cost Bids Effectively

 Most building managers receive 2-3 bids and compare the bottom-line number.
 Under LL48, this approach is insufficient.
 Two bids with identical totals can produce vastly different actual costs depending on the contractor's speed, rental terms, and fee structure.